blackears/blenderNormalBrush/README.md

 In **Attract** and **Repel** modes, indicates the target objects that normals will point toward/away from.

 ##### Undo/Redo
-While the tool is running, you can use **CTRL-Z** to undo your most recent brush stroke and **CTRL_SHFIT_Z** to redo it.
+While the tool is running, you can use **CTRL-Z** to undo your most recent brush stroke and **CTRL-SHIFT-Z** to redo it.
 The history is limited to 10 strokes.
 Once you press **Enter** to finish editing normals, all your changes are added to Blender's undo queue as a group and you can no longer undo individual strokes.

 ### Fix Seam Normals Tool